 Pistou is a very typical French sauce and provençale concoction in that it is basically a mixture of fresh basil, garlic, and olive oil.
 Using fresh ingredients and lots of herbs, these are the mainstay principles of French cooking.

 Now, you don’t have to grow your own basil and garlic in your garden, like those French traditionalists do (who has the time these days!), but if you do want to avoid artificial ingredients, this homemade pistou recipe is a great alternative to store-bought pesto.

 A staple in the south of France, it is often served with fish and vegetables.
 You don’t just have to stick to pasta, you know.
-It can be used on eggs, meat or poultry dishes, or just with a piece of bread.
+(If you want, here is a scallop and spinach with pesto pasta recipe.)
+But it can be used on eggs, meat or poultry dishes, or just with a piece of bread.

 In the Provençal dialect of Occitan, the word pistou came from the word pistare meaning “crushed” or “pounded”.
 (Occitan historically used to be the language of the region before French King François I banned all provincial languages in the 16th century. )